 Melanie Chester Sutton Grange Winery

 Melanie Chester had squeezed an awful lot into her winemaking career when she took the helm at the highly regarded Sutton Grange Winery in 2015, with a wake of accolades and high-quality experience trailing behind her.
 She was only 26.
 Since then she has worked tirelessly to further enhance an already stellar reputation built by Gilles Lapalus, expressing the vineyard’s granitic soils with ever more clarity and verve.
 The wines under the Fairbank imprint tend to the approachable, from a methode ancestrale to a crunchy field blend white to a sangiovese dripping with smashed cherries and wild herbs.
 While the Estate range includes benchmark textural rosé, viognier and fiano, but is perhaps championed by the intricately spicy, wild-fruited and mineral ‘Estate’ Syrah.
+Chester was named the People’s Choice of 2018.

 It’s all about the site and not the winemaker.
 That’s the philosophy of Melanie Chester, the winemaker behind Sutton Grange Winery’s two labels: the playful, fruit-forward and approachable Fairbank and the terroir showcase that is the Estate range.